Documentation: PATHWISE

 • Explore and compare regional hubs within the emerging technology workforce.

-• Analyze the emerging technology education pipeline by degree level, and identify universities that produce the most number of graduates in these fields.
+• Analyze the emerging technology education pipeline by degree level, and identify universities with most graduates in these fields.

 What are its most important limitations?

-• PATHWISE includes bachelor’s, master’s and doctoral degrees but does not currently include associate’s degrees or non-degree awards programs.
+• PATHWISE includes associates, bachelor’s, master’s and doctoral degrees but does not currently include non-degree awards programs.

 • Education metrics lag behind the workforce metrics.
-PATHWISE includes education data from 2023, and workforce data from January–August 2025.
-We aim to reduce the time lag between these sources as new data will be added regularly.
+PATHWISE includes education data from 2024, and workforce data from January 2025 to April 2026.
+We continuously work to reduce the time lag between these sources by adding new data regularly.

 • PATHWISE inherits additional limitations from its source datasets, including: